togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

 * The Tannenbaum Restaurant ("Tannenbaum"; vielen Dank [Keichoro](https://www.instagram.com/keichoro03/)!) - Homestyle German fare with the most extreme customer service I’ve seen in my life going to restaurants.
     * This is the best clue-in that I've received.
 I've been _dying_ to check out this place since Keichoro posted [his birthday meal on Instagram](https://www.instagram.com/p/Cx9gKG0Lt9m/?img_index=1), and I'm glad that Mira (the owner) made it worth the two-month wait...AUF DEUTSCH!
     * My go-to is a Wiener Schnitzel and a black forest cake.
 I've also enjoyed the Jägerpfanne, the cheesecake, and the seasonal turkey meal.
+* Butterfly Tea & Dessert - K-Pop inspired bubble tea place that's cheaper than what the chains offer.
+    * I am not part of the ARMY let alone a K-Pop stan, but I come here because the drinks (both the quality and creativity) slap, the service I've received from Anoush (the owner) and her family is also extreme, and they serve savoury yet filling snacks.
+    * Thanks to their vast menu and ever-changing specials, I don't have a specific go-to.
 * Petite Bao - An Asian twist on your usual hamburgers (bao burger buns).
 Love their char siu bao burgers.
-* AKD Kitchen (thank you [Jesse](https://linktr.ee/jbetteridge)!) - Local ramen chain whose miso "ajitama" ramen hits the spot.
-    * This place was my original post-haircut lunch spot (as my salon is also in DT New West) before Tannenbaum/Mira OHKO'd it out of that spot, but wouldn't mind returning back to meet up with someone.
 * Mello - Compared to Lee's, I like the texture (soft brioche!) and flavours more.
 They're also satisfying to have during a train ride to Seattle for Sakura-Con.
     * My favourite flavours are cereal milk and strawberry cream.

 #### Honourable mentions
+* AKD Kitchen (thank you [Jesse](https://linktr.ee/jbetteridge)!) - Local ramen chain whose miso "ajitama" ramen hits the spot.
+    * This place was my original post-haircut lunch spot (as my salon is also in DT New West) before Tannenbaum/Mira OHKO'd it out of that spot, but wouldn't mind returning back to meet up with someone.
 * Notch8's brunch buffet - It's your typical upscale brunch buffet so you know what to expect.
 But my mom's side of the family and I are huge fans of both Raluca and Adrian; they're super entertaining and Notch8 is lucky to have them as servers!
 * MunChi - The best pretzels I've had; they're crunchy on the outside yet pillowy on the inside.
 * Greens and Beans (thank you Eat New West) - Haven't tried their sandwiches, but they have an amazing soup flight.
-* Candy Alley - Not really a restaurant, but it's where I get my candy from before showing up to Tannenabum (because it's a local place).
+* Candy Alley - Not really a restaurant, but it's where I get my candy from before showing up to Tannenabum.
 Sheryl (the owner) is a trip!

 ### Victoria